 The FLUX One-Name study officially commenced in 2009 when I joined the Guild of One-Name Studies and registered the surname.
 However it stems from over 30 years of research I have made into the Isle of Wight FLUX family, trying to trace my family history.
 As well as the FLUXs who lived and stemmed from the Isle of Wight, I became aware of other families in Oxfordshire, Gloucestershire and Wiltshire.
 This led me to start collecting details of all the FLUXs world-wide, in an attempt to reconstruct the families and perhaps discover their origin.

 The FLUX One-Name study is, and always be, unfinished.
-So far I have concentrated on the English FLUXs, and have not really tracked our descendents who emigrated.
+So far I have concentrated on the English FLUXs, and have tried to track their descendents who emigrated.
 I am pleased to hear from anyone who is researching the FLUX surname, and am very grateful for any information or photographs that are sent to me.

 There are a number of suggestions regarding the derivation of the FLUX name.

 The surname database records the following: